bottlepy/bottle/docs/development.rst

     The major release number is increased on important milestones or updates that completely break backward compatibility.
 You probably have to work over your entire application to use a new release.
 These releases are very rare, through.

 Minor Release
     The minor release number is increased on updates that change the API or behaviour in some way.
 You might get some depreciation warnings any may have to tweak some configuration settings to restore the old behaviour, but in most cases these changes are designed to be backward compatible for at least one minor release.
 You should update to stay up do date, but don't have to.
 An exception is 0.8, which *will* break backward compatibility hard.
 (This is why 0.7 was skipped).
-Sorry for that.
+Sorry about that.

 Revision
     The revision number is increased on bug-fixes and other patches that do not change the API or behaviour.
 You can safely update without editing your application code.
 In fact, you really should as soon as possible, because important security fixes are released this way.